spgarbet/corona/README.md

 * March 13 “I am hereby declaring a federal emergency.
 Two very big words. ...
 No I don't take responsibility at all. ...
 Sometimes pandemic response teams just get let go.”
 * March 18 “People are dying that never died before.“
 * March 18 “I always treated the Chinese Virus very seriously, and have done a very good job from the beginning, including my very early decision to close the “borders” from China - against the wishes of almost all.
 Many lives were saved.
 The Fake News new narrative is disgraceful & false!“
+* March 20 When asked “What do you way to Americans who are watching right now who are scared?“, Trump responded “I say that you're a terrible reporter, that's what I say.“

 ## Italy